Top Sellers in Ministry Resources > Adult Ministry:

 Encouragement to fight the good fight

 Spurgeon in full flow, facing the critical issue of his day, is an impressive example of a heart burning with, and for, the glory of God.

 Steve Timmis, Executive Director of the Acts 29 Network

 It is a jeremiad overladen with a sense of having been defeated for the moment, bloodied, but finally unbowed, and confident that truth will rebound to take a firmer grasp on the people of God than ever.

-Tom J. Nettles, Senior Professor of Historical Theology, The Southern Baptist Theological Seminary, Louisville, Kentucky
+Tom J. Nettles, Former Senior Professor of Historical Theology, The Southern Baptist Theological Seminary, Louisville, Kentucky

 This sparkling and startling address... is perhaps the most rousing call to gospel arms you will ever encounter.
 If you can read it without being profoundly stirred, I strongly suggest you seek urgent spiritual help.

 Jonathan Stephen, Principal, Wales Evangelical School of Theology, Bridgend, Wales

 The clarity and power of the themes... were timely then, and they seem just as timely today.

 Mark Dever, Senior Pastor, Capitol Hill Baptist Church and President, 9Marks.org, Washington, DC